Doctrinal Foundations of The Falls Church Anglican

 Human Sexuality.
 Sexuality is inherent in God’s creation of human beings in his image as male and female.
 All Christians are called to chastity: husbands and wives by exclusive sexual fidelity to one another, and single persons by abstinence from sexual activity.
 God intends and enables all people to live within these boundaries, with the help and in the fellowship of the Church.

 The Falls Church Anglican is a member of the Anglican Diocese of the Mid-Atlantic (DOMA) within the Anglican Church in North America (ACNA).
 We have strong relationships throughout the worldwide Anglican Communion, particulary in GAFCON.
+We are under the authority of ACNA and her Constitution and Canons.

 The Falls Church Anglican has formally affiliated with the American Anglican Council (AAC) and endorsed its statement A Place to Stand (available on their web site HERE).
 The Falls Church Anglican disassociates itself from false teaching and seeks to encourage the Episcopal denomination to return to its historic Anglican roots in orthodox theology and biblical authority as it seeks to face the challenges of the future.